A mini pizza is fun and easy recipe for pizza night. Make a big batch for freezing and cold-pizza breakfast, too.

 Jump to:

-While we love to grill pizza made with a sourdough crust, I like switching things up: creating new pizza toppings, playing with new dough recipes, and shrinking our pizzas.
+While we love to grill pizza made with a sourdough crust, I like switching things up: creating new pizza toppings, playing with new dough recipes, using pre-made bases, and even shrinking our pizzas.

-Mini pizzas are just that, smaller, hand-held rounds of pizza, topped however you like.
-They are the perfect size for kids as well as being a practical size for homemade frozen pizzas.
+This mini pizza recipe results in the perfect size pies for kids as well as being a practical size for homemade frozen pizzas.
+They’re super fun for parties and appetizers, too!

-While a large pie is great for feeding a crowd, so are a variety of smaller pizzas.
+While a large pie is great for feeding a crowd, so are a variety of mini pizzas.
+You can vary the toppings or serve them at a potluck.
 Mini pizzas have a lot of good things going for them:

 Ingredients